dglowinski/poa-timeshare-dapp/README.md

 ## Libraries

 The project uses a standard set of libraries.
 Truffle, Zeppelin, [truffle box with redux](https://truffleframework.com/boxes/react-auth), upgraded to newest React and React Router, Material UI.
-Additionally a DateTime library is used for working with dates.
+Additionally a [ethereum-datetime](https://github.com/pipermerriam/ethereum-datetime) is used for working with dates and timestamps.

 ## Linters